François, Jacques

 2IE-1876-75, Estamo de tabacco à l’Alhambra

 The meaning of this title is unclear.
 The Spanish verb ‘estamos’ means ‘we are’.
 ‘Tabacco’ is an English word, which is written in Spanish as ’tabaco’ and in French as ’tabac’.
 The Alhambra is the famous Moresque castle in Granada in the South of Spain (see info; see pictures).
-I assume ‘Estamo de tabacco’ is the title of an object to be found in the Alhambra.
-So probably this painting is a still life.
-In any case it is likely that our paintress visited the Alhambra, which would suggest she was prosperous.
-‘L’Audience (1876/04/09) reviews that ‘it is worth mentioning’ this work of ‘M. François-Jacques’ (R90I,p53).

 2IE-1876-76, Portrait de Mme M…

-Eng.: Portrait of madam M… Emile Blémont (1876/04/09) mentions ‘a nice figure of a young woman’ (R90I,p64).
+Eng.: Portrait of madame M… Emile Blémont (1876/04/09) mentions ‘a nice figure of a young woman’ (R90I,p64).

 2IE-1876-77, Le dessert

 Eng.: The dessert.
 Probably a still life.
 Emile Blémont (1876/04/09) mentions ‘a large still-life’ (R90I,p64), which can refer to all the still-lifes Jacques-François exhibited, not only no.77 as Berson suggests (R90I,p64).
 The review of Gustave Rivière (1876/04/13) was reprinted (1876/05/01) in ‘L’Artiste’ (by Pierre Dax).
-It is a large and very positive review: ‘M. Jacques François (a lady, I believe) exhibited a remarkable still life, of dried raisins, of bakeries, boxes of prunes, etc. It is a masterpiece without precedent.
+It is a large and very positive review: ‘M. Jacques François (a lady, I believe) exhibited a remarkable still life, of dried raisins, bakeries, boxes of figs, etc. It is a masterpiece without precedent.
 Never has a still life been made with this spirit and in this craftsmanship.
 It is an extraordinary oeuvre that opens a new direction for still life; we can’t repeat it too often, we’ve never seen anything like it.
 The craftsmanship is broad and varied, very ingenious and daringly feminine.
 Many other still lifes by the same painter contain the same qualities but are not as important.
 Mr. Jacques François has just given a result from which many artists will certainly benefit.’
 (R90I,p70).
-The fact that the review writes about ‘dried raisins, of bakeries, boxes of prunes, etc’ makes it likely it refers to this number 77.
+The fact that the review writes about ‘dried raisins, bakeries, boxes of figs, etc’ makes it likely it refers to this number 77.

 2IE-1876-78, Roses jaunes et raisin

-Eng.: yellow roses and raisin.
+Eng.: yellow roses and grape.
 Probably a still life.
 Emile Blémont (1876/04/09) mentions ‘a large still-life’ (R90I,p64), which can refer to all the still-lifes Jacques-François exhibited, not only no.77 as Berson suggests (R90II,p37).

 2IE-1876-79, Raisin et grenades

-Eng.: raisin and pomegranates.
+Eng.: grape and pomegranates.
 Probably a still life.
 Emile Blémont (1876/04/09) mentions ‘a large still-life’ (R90I,p64), which can refer to all the still-lifes Jacques-François exhibited, not only no.77 as Berson suggests (R90II,p37).

 2IE-1876-80, Raisin et grenade

-Eng.: raisin and pomegranate.
+Eng.: grape and pomegranate.
 Probably a still life.
 Emile Blémont (1876/04/09) mentions ‘a large still-life’ (R90I,p64), which can refer to all the still-lifes Jacques-François exhibited, not only no.77 as Berson suggests (R90II,p37).

 1877 catalogue ‘Jacques-François’ :